A practical guide to types, materials and choosing the right weight

 You want to learn or expand overhead and high-skill work — snatches, Turkish get-ups, complexes — without grinding every rep.

 A simple trio covers most needs: light for warm-ups and overhead work (6–8kg), medium for presses and squats (12–16kg), and heavy for swings and pulls (20–24kg for many people).
+Browse the full Build Strength collection to compare options across all three.

 Start with one bell that covers 80% of your sessions.
 Once you hit its limits on either strength or skill, add the next logical neighbour up or down.